darkhelmet/verboselogging/posts/sinatra-bundles-easy-asset-bundling-for-sinatra.md

 **sinatra-bundles** combines Javascript and CSS into one file.
 Meaning, you can bundle 2 or more Javascript files into one, similar with CSS stylesheets.
-Any bundled files are expected to be in the public directory, under ‘javascripts’ and ‘stylesheets’
+Any bundled files are expected to be in the public directory, under 'javascripts' and 'stylesheets'

 Assuming you have the following files in public: